soz-live/soz-live.github.io/index.md

 > **Notes**
 > - 3D Modelling functionality requires BricsCAD Pro or above, or full AutoCAD.
-> - Some Civil functionality is limited to BricsCAD Pro or above only.
+> - Some functionality is limited to BricsCAD Pro or above only.

 ## Status